 Principal Investigator and

-Roberta Ferrence is a Professor in the Dalla Lana School of Public Health at the University of Toronto and an Affiliate Scientist with the Centre for Addiction and Mental Health.
-She was OTRU’s first Executive Director, holding the position from 1993 until she stepped down in July 2011.
-She is currently OTRU’s Deputy Director.
+Roberta Ferrence is Professor in the Dalla Lana School of Public Health at the University of Toronto and an Affiliate Scientist with the Centre for Addiction and Mental Health.
+She was OTRU’s first Executive Director, holding the position from 1993 until 2011.
+She is currently OTRU’s Senior Scientific Advisor.

-Currently, she is involved in research on smoking attitudes and behaviours in general populations, environmental tobacco smoke exposure in public and private environments, and behavioural and economic effects of restrictions on smoking.
-She is also involved in new initiatives on thirdhand smoke.
-Dr. Ferrence has served on numerous committees and task forces for the National Cancer Institute of Canada, the Canadian Cancer Society, the American Cancer Society, Health Canada and the Ontario Ministry of Health and Long-Term Care.
+In recent years, she has been involved in research on, environmental tobacco smoke exposure in public and private environments, and behavioural and economic effects of restrictions on smoking.
+She is currently involved in initiatives on waterpipe smoke exposure and electronic cigarettes.
+Dr. Ferrence has served on numerous committees and task forces for the National Cancer Institute of Canada, the Canadian and American Cancer Societies, The US Institute of Medicine, The US National Institutes of Health, Health Canada and the Ontario Ministry of Health and Long-Term Care.
 She was lead editor on Nicotine and Public Health, published by the American Public Health Association.

 Competing Interest Statement

-Roberta Ferrence, Deputy Director and OTRU Principal Investigator, is an Affiliate Scientist with the Centre for Addiction and Mental Health, and Professor in the Dalla Lana School of Public Health at the University of Toronto.
+Roberta Ferrence, Senior Scientific Advisor and OTRU Principal Investigator, is an Affiliate Scientist with the Centre for Addiction and Mental Health and Professor in the Dalla Lana School of Public Health at the University of Toronto.
 Dr. Ferrence has had no relationships with the tobacco industry or with the pharmaceutical industry in the past year.
-In 2010, she held grants as PI, co-PI or co-investigator from the Ministry of Health Promotion and Sport, the Canadian Institute of Health Research (CIHR) and the Heart and Stroke Foundation.
-She has accepted travel support and reimbursement from Health Canada, the Society for Research in Nicotine and Tobacco, and the Canadian Partnership Against Cancer conference.
+In 2012, she held grants as PI, co-PI or co-investigator from the Ministry of Health and Long-term Care and the Canadian Institute of Health Research (CIHR).
+She has accepted travel support and reimbursement from Health Canada and the Society for Research on Nicotine and Tobacco.

 Ferrence R, Muir S, Kaye J. Health effects of tobacco and secondhand smoke.
 In: Kunyk D, Els C, Selby P. Tobacco Reduction and Cessation: A Guide for Canadian Health Professionals.
 Charleston, SC: Create Space, 2012.
 In Press.